jamesman11/uber-sudoku/README.md

 uber-sudoku
 ===========

-This is a simple Sudoku game implementation, you can input number and finally establish a valid complete Sudoku.
+This is a simple Sudoku game implementation, you can input number and finally establish a valid complete Sudoku.[DEMO](http://jamesman11.github.io/uber-sudoku/)

 ### Application structure overview:
 --